savagesteel/mpq-name-breaker/README.md

 ## Introduction

 This tool is a PowerShell module with GPU acceleration support that can be used to brute force Blizzard MPQ archives' name hashes.
-This experimental work and has been successfully tested on:
+This has been successfully tested on:
 - Windows 10 x64
 - PowerShell 7.1 x64